lnls-sirius/mailpy-monitor/README.md

 ### Include new entries

-One could use the rest API and the front-end or use `app/utility.py` scripts.
+One could use the rest API and the front-end or use `scripts/*.py`.

 Start an interactive python session at the project root: